Joe Minicozzi will challenge your perception of market forces and how they affect urban environments.

 Discovering the ways land use and zoning policies are connected to built environments, and implications of those connections

-Understanding how tax policy's role in shaping the built environment
+Understanding the role of tax policy in shaping the built environment

 Gaining new perspective on urban development patterns, and how tax and fiscal policy can fuel market demand for sprawl.